hpcloud/swift-webdav/doc/OS-X-Finder.md

 ## Performance

+### .DS_Store files

 OS X writes `.DS_Store` files to every directory it reads.
 This can be extremely time consuming on WebDAV volumes.

 Reports suggest that this behavior can be altered
 See [this reference](http://plone.org/documentation/faq/mac-os-x-ds-store-files-webdav)
 for details.

+### Versioning

+Many Mac apps, including those supplied with OS X, attempt to store versioning information about files.
+The method they use is proprietary.